cyberpunk2073/vam-backstage/docs/Implementation.md

 ## 7. Database Schema

 SQLite with WAL journaling, managed by `better-sqlite3` in the main process.
 Current schema version: **16**.
 New databases are created at this version in one step (`createSchema` in `db.js`); incremental migrations from pre-release builds (versions 1–15) are no longer supported—delete `backstage.db` under the app userData directory if you hit that error.
+The `migrate()` framework remains in place for future version bumps (see "Future migrations" below).

 ### `packages` — Package Scan Cache